 The Teachers Retirement System says it needs $5.1 billion, the State Universities Retirement System, $2 billion, the State Employees Retirement System $2.4 billion, the Judicial Retirement System, $149 million and the General Assembly Retirement System, $27 million.

 That’s the bad news.
 Here’s the worse news.

 If the state contributed what is actuarially required, the bill would be even higher.

 For example, TRS executive director Richard Ingram submitted two figures — $5.1 billion “based on Illinois statute” and $8.3 billion “based on TRS board actuarial funding policy.”
 In other words, what the state is being asked to contribute is $3.2 billion short of what’s really needed.

-That means that overall pension under-funding will continue to increase even as the state makes huge contribution to its pension funds.
+That means that overall pension under-funding will continue to increase even as the state makes a huge contribution to its pension funds.

 Current unfunded pension liabilities for the five funds have risen this year to about $137 billion from roughly $134 billion.
 If the public pensions were required to abide by financial rules imposed on private-sector pensions, the total under-funding would be more than $250 billion.

 The five funds are in various degrees of poor health.
 They average about 40 percent funding, meaning they’re 60 percent short of their total obligations.

 SURS is the healthiest of the five, 42 percent funded.
 The General Assembly pension fund is the least healthy, 12 percent funded.